Prohibited Harassment and Title IX Regulation 121

-The detailed procedures and processes for complaint reporting, investigation, adjudication, and appeal are available for review on the website.
+The detailed procedures and processes for complaint reporting, investigation, adjudication, and appeal are available for review on the Title IX website.

 VI.
 Confidentiality and Privacy

 UNCSA will protect the privacy of the Title IX complaint proceedings to the extent possible and permitted under the law.
-Because UNCSA is obligated and committed to keeping a safe environment, it may investigate allegations and take actions even if the person complaining of a violation of this policy does not want to pursue the matter.
+Because UNCSA is obligated and committed to keeping a safe environment, it may investigate allegations and take actions even if the person complaining of a violation of this regulation does not want to pursue the matter.
 UNCSA will also inform the campus community of criminal activity where appropriate and required.

 UNCSA's ability to keep a complaint and investigation anonymous and confidential is limited by law.
 If a person complaining of a violation would like to remain confidential, s/he can speak to a designated Confidential Resource, who will only disclose confidential information if they have written permission, if there is a continuing threat of serious harm, or there is a legal obligation to do so.
 Confidential resources include the UNCSA Counseling Center and UNCSA Student Health Services.